Siege of Gomphi: Aftermath

 The siege of Gomphi is notable as the first instance during the civil war where Caesar allowed his men to enact retribution against their defeated enemies.
 In his earlier campaign in Italia for example he advanced far down the peninsula by dealing out clemency to those who stood against him, leading to many cities throwing open their gates to him.
 This decision at Gomphi, therefore, illustrates that Caesar was not opposed to showing ruthlessness when he felt the situation was desperate enough to require it.

-Caesar's men broke camp the following day and some sources claim that the soldiers were more of a drunken mob than a disciplined army when they left Gomphi the following day.
+Caesar's men broke camp the following day and some sources claim that the soldiers were more of a drunken mob than a disciplined army when they left Gomphi.
 They soon arrived outside of Metropolis where the magistrates within initially reacted by manning the walls and preparing for a siege, however, once Caesar presented to them prisoners from Gomphi they resolved to open their gates to him.

 After the episode at Gomphi many nearby cities were fearful and Caesar found no more opposition in Thessaly, besides at Larissa which was held by Scipio.
 Caesar decided to encamp his men in order to replenish their strength and awaited the arrival of Pompey before resuming operations.
 The two generals would soon clash at the Battle of Pharsalus from which Caesar would emerge victorious, a major turning point in the civil war.